azat-co/practicalnode/chapter7/chapter7.md

 })
 ```

-It’s possible to create and use custom types that already have the rules for the ubiquitous e-mail and URL types, e.g., there’s a module [mongoose-types](https://github.com/bnoguchi/mongoose-types) (<https://github.com/bnoguchi/mongoose-types>).
+It’s possible to create and use custom types that already have the rules for the ubiquitous email and URL types, e.g., there’s a module [mongoose-types](https://github.com/bnoguchi/mongoose-types) (<https://github.com/bnoguchi/mongoose-types>).

-Mongoose schemas are pluggable, which means, by creating a plugin, certain functionality can be extended across all schemas of the application.
+Mongoose schemas are *pluggable*, which means, by creating a plugin, certain functionality can be extended across all schemas of the application.

-For better code organization and code re-use, in the schema, we can set up static and instance methods, apply plugins, and define hooks.
+For better code organization and code reuse, in the schema, we can set up static and instance methods, apply plugins, and define hooks.

-**Tip** For validation in Node.js in addition to Mongoose and before it, consider using the `validatior.js` and `express-validator` modules.
+**Tip** For validation in Node.js in addition to Mongoose and before it, consider using the `validator.js` and `express-validator` modules.

 # Hooks for Keeping Code Organized